 About the Grant Sawyer Center for Justice Studies

-The Grant Sawyer Center for Justice Studies - established at the University of Nevada, Reno in 1992.
+The Grant Sawyer Center for Justice Studies

 The Grant Sawyer Center for Justice Studies was established at the University of Nevada, Reno in 1992.
 The Center was established out of a recognition that one of the timeless areas of citizen concern is justice at all levels of society.
 This concern directs attention to scholarship, social policy and the relationship between the two.
 The Center was created to stimulate research scholarship that would generate information about justice issues which could form the basis for informed social policy.